TwinFan/XPMP2/docs/Sound.md

 ### Building XPMP2 with FMOD Sound Support

-Due to above licencing requirements, sound support is only included if XPMP2 is consciously built with CMake cache entry `INCLUDE_FMOD_SOUND`, which in turn defines a compile-time macro by the same name, e.g. by doing
+Due to above licencing requirements, FMOD sound library support is only included if XPMP2 is consciously built with CMake cache entry `INCLUDE_FMOD_SOUND`, which in turn defines a compile-time macro by the same name, e.g. by doing
 ```